blinks/ozymandias/README.markdown

 Sectors and myths play differently, and myths often have two potential uses.

 - When you *play a sector,* choose where to place it on the map.
-If you place next to at least one city, choose one and gain influence equal to that faction's place on the history track.
+If you place next to at least one city, choose a ruling one and gain influence equal to that faction's place on the history track.
+Flip the top of the deck into the discard pile.
 Then take another turn.
 - When you *play a myth to expand,* take a city from off the board and place it at the edge of a sector.
 For that city and everything under it, increase the corresponding faction's value on the history track.
 Put the myth in your